Pennines: Name

-Various etymologies have proposed treating "Pennine" as a native Brittonic/Modern Welsh name related to pen- ("head").
-It did not become a common name until the 18th century and almost certainly derives from modern comparisons with the Apennine Mountains, which run down the middle of Italy in a similar fashion.
+Various etymologies have proposed treating "Pennine" as a native Brittonic/ Welsh name related to pen- ("head", "top", "chief", etc.).
+It did not become a common name until the 18th century, and may instead derive from modern comparisons with the Apennine Mountains, which run down the middle of Italy in a similar fashion.

 Following an 1853 article by Arthur Hussey, it has become a common belief that the name derives from a passage in The Description of Britain (De Situ Britanniæ), an infamous historical forgery concocted by Charles Bertram in the 1740s and accepted as genuine until the 1840s.
 In 2004, George Redmonds reassessed this, finding that numerous respected writers passed over the origin of the mountains' name in silence even in works dedicated to the topological etymology of Derbyshire and Lancashire.
 He found that the derivation from Bertram was widely believed and considered uncomfortable.
 In fact, Redmonds found repeated comparisons with the Italian Apennines going back at least as early as William Camden (1551–1623), many of whose placenames and ideas Bertram incorporated into his work.
 Bertram was responsible (at most) with popularizing the name against other contenders such as Daniel Defoe's "English Andes".
 His own form of the name was the "Pennine Alps" (Alpes Peninae), which today is used for a western section of the continental Alps.
 Those mountains (the area around the St. Bernard Pass) derive their name from the Latin Alpes Pœninæ whose name has been variously derived from the Carthaginians, a local god, and Celtic peninus.
 The St. Bernard Pass was the pass used in the invasions of Italy by the Gallic Boii and Lingones in 390 BC.
 The etymology of the Apennines themselves—whose name first referred to their northern extremity and then later spread southward—is also disputed but is usually taken to derive from some form of Celtic pen or ben ("mountain, head").

-Various towns and geographical features have names of Celtic origin, including Penrith, Pen-y-ghent, the River Eden, and Cumbria.
+Various towns and geographical features within the Pennines have names of at least partly Celtic origin, including Pennington, Penrith, Pen-y-ghent, Pendle Hill, the River Eden, and Cumbria.
 More commonly, local names result from Anglo-Saxon and Norse settlements.
-In Yorkshire and Cumbria, many words of Norse origin, not commonly used in standard English, are part of everyday speech: for example, gill/ghyll (narrow steep valley), beck (brook or stream), fell (hill), and dale (valley).
+In Yorkshire, Teesdale, and Cumbria, many words of Norse origin, not commonly used in standard English, are part of everyday speech: for example, gill/ghyll (narrow steep valley), beck (brook or stream), fell (hill), and dale (valley).
+Northumbrian/borders terms are used in South Tynedale, Weardale, and Allendale, such as burn (stream), cleugh (ravine), hope (valley), law (hill) and linn (waterfall).